-Working on the wrong side first, sew around the waist, stretching the elastic as you sew about 1/8" from the edge of the felt.
+Working on the wrong side first, sew around the waist, stretching the elastic as you sew about 1/8 inch from the edge of the felt.

 Next, working on the right side, sew down the bottom edge of the elastic, once again stretching the elastic as you sew.

-Glue the poodle pieces down with fabric or craft glue.
-Spread the glue, rather than just running a thick line, which can show through the felt.
+Then, glue down the poodle pieces with fabric or craft glue.
+Spread the glue rather than just running a thick line, which can show through the felt.

-Use the ricrac to make a collar and leash for the poodle.
-Run a thin line of glue in the shape of the leash and then press the ricrac onto the glue.
-Try to avoid thick glue lines which will show when they poke out from under the ricrac.
+Use the rick rack to make a collar and leash for the poodle.
+Run a thin line of glue in the shape of the leash, and then press the rick rack onto the glue.
+Try to avoid thick glue lines, which will show when they poke out from under the rick rack.

-You can also sew the poodle and leash onto the skirt, but for most situations, glue works fine.
+You can also sew the poodle pieces and rick rack onto the skirt, but for most situations glue works fine.

-Finally, glue a small pom pom to the poodle's nose.
+Finally, glue on a small pom-pom to create the poodle's nose.

 Be sure to let the glue dry before wearing the skirt.

-Pair your skirt with a simple t-shirt and a cardigan for a 50s vibe.
-Add a neck scarf, bobby socks, and some saddle shoes or tennis shoes to complete the look!
+Pair your poodle skirt with a simple T-shirt and a cardigan for a '50s vibe.
+Add a neck scarf, bobby socks, and some saddle shoes or tennis shoes to complete the look.